-Please continue to take these unless advised otherwise by your interventional radiologist or surgeon.
+Please continue to take these unless advised otherwise by your interventional radiologist, surgeon or oncologist.
 If you are taking a diuretic or water pills (e.g. frusemide, spironolactone), you may need to withhold this on the morning of the procedure.